shrimantipal/DigiCurationScripts/README.md

 **Install Python (the latest stable version) on your PC:** https://www.python.org/downloads/

+Click on "Download" link for the most recent release, and from the redirected page choose the Python installer based on your System settings (eg. for a 64-bit Windows PC, pick the "Windows installer (64-bit)" option.)

 **VS Code Python extension:**

 Go to the extensions section in VS Code (highlighted icon in the sidebar).